sematext/docs/docs/agents/sematext-agent/containers/installation.md

 ## Docker Swarm / Enterprise

-Create a Docker Monitoring App in Sematext and follow the instructions in the UI.
+Create an Infra Monitoring App in Sematext and follow the instructions in the UI.
 Sematext Agent can be deployed as global service on all Swarm nodes with a single command:

 ```